unyx/utils/README.md

 - PHP 7.0+

-Specific classess may have specific requirements outlined in their descriptions (see `utils\Str` for an example).
+Specific classes may have specific requirements outlined in their descriptions (see `utils\Str` for an example).
 Dependency checks are **not** put in place to keep the overhead as small as possible.

 ### Installation